jackworthen/file-splitter/README.md

 ## 🎮 How to Use

 ### Step 1: 📁 Select Your File
 Click **Browse** to select the file you want to split.
-The app supports CSV, TXT, and DAT files.
+The app supports CSV, TXT, DAT, and JSON files.

 ### Step 2: 📂 Choose Output Location
 Pick where you want your split files to be saved.
 By default, it creates a `split_files` folder next to your original file.